Poudre School District: High schools

 There are four comprehensive public senior high schools in Fort Collins Colorado operated by the Poudre School District.
 Each serves students in different neighborhood sections of the city.
-The district also operates four alternative high schools for students who thrive in smaller environments or require flexible educational options.
-Two public charter high schools are chartered through PSD: Ridgeview Classical Schools and Liberty Common High School.
-Together the schools serve roughly 8,000 students.
+The district also operates two alternative high schools for students who thrive in smaller environments or require flexible educational options, as well as two K-12 schools with high school programming: PSD Global Academy and Polaris.
+Three public charter high schools are chartered through PSD: Ridgeview Classical Schools, Compass Community Collaborative (grades 6-12), and Liberty Common High School.